- Download our Moving to Washington DC Guide (PDF)

 Accommodation costs in Washington are high.
 That said, as the city is home to lots of young professionals and university students, there are several cheaper accommodation options, such as studio apartments and house shares, on offer for those on a budget.

-Where new arrivals choose to live can also impact their rental costs.
-Living in a neighbourhood outside the city or even in a town on the border of a neighbouring state will hugely decrease their costs.
-Although they will have to commute to work, it may be worth it for the cheaper housing options outside of Washington, DC.
+Where you choose to live can also impact your rental costs.
+Living in a neighbourhood outside the city or even in a town on the border of a neighbouring state will hugely decrease your costs.
+Although you’ll have to commute to work, it may be worth it for the cheaper housing options outside of Washington, DC.

 Cost of transport in Washington, DC